WISCONSIN CHINA INITIATIVE

 - Edward Friedman, Emeritus, Political Science, College of Letters & Science

-- Dan Gold, Director, International Academic Programs
+- Dan Gold, International Academic Programs, International Division

 - Yu-hen Hu, Electrical and Computer Engineering, College of Engineering